-D In 2011, she finished 14th at the U.S. Junior Championships, after which the U.S. women's junior national team was named.
-Thirteen gymnasts made the team, meaning Biles missed by one spot.
-In her autobiography, Courage to Soar: A Body in Motion, A Life in Balance, Biles describes her defeat as a devastating, heartbreaking failure.
+B In 2011, she finished 14th at the U.S. Junior Championships, after which the U.S. women's junior national team was named.
+Thirteen gymnasts made the team, meaning Biles missed by one spot-a defeat she describes in her autobiography, Courage to Soar: A Body in Motion, A Life in Balance, as a demoralizing, heartbreaking failure.